SilverMoon-Bonds/Moonbeam-Collator-Bonds/README.md

-SilverMoon is a platform that utilizes decentralized bond tokens (ERC3475) to facilitate fundraising for Moonbeam Collators.
+SilverMoon is a platform that allows you to issue decentralized bond tokens (ERC3475) to facilitate fundraising for Moonbeam Collators.

 Becoming a Collator: